Our Shops

-The Alumni & Foundation offices are separated into three locations: the David Park House, the Alumni House and the Career Advancement office in Decker Hall.
+The Alumni & Foundation offices are separated into two neighboring buildings: the David Park House and the Alumni House, also known as the Philip Sauer House.

 David Park House